RobotMa/CarND-Advanced-Lane-Lines/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-The pipeline works pretty well in general, however, there is a wobble at the end of the video.
+##### 1. The pipeline works pretty well in general, however, there is a wobble at the end of the video.
+This is due to imprecise identification of the lanes when there is a shadow.
+A fix can be introducing one of the other two channels in HLS color space such that the yellow lane and white lane are caught separately in different color space and then merged together to get a more robust result.

+##### 2. Performing an average on the fitted polynomial is very important.
+This helps smoothen the detected drivable space in the lane.
+However, this is a double edged sword since calculating the average can also delay the time of correction from a failure/imprecise detection.

+##### 3. Implementing a long pipeline is very error prone and it helped to implement and check the results following the workflow described in this report.
+Debugging tools like ipdb was also used to fix small typos in the code.